 One of my family’s favorite parts of summer is indulging in ice cream!
 That cold, sweet, creamy dessert is the perfect treat on a long hot day, and we always make it a part of our summer birthday celebrations, family BBQ’s and holidays!

-While we love ice cream in pretty much any flavor and form, I enjoy using it in a variety of recipes.
+While we love ice cream in pretty much any flavor and form, I also enjoy using it in a variety of recipes.
 From milk shakes to pies to sundaes there are hundreds of ways to enjoy ice cream.
 In fact, today I am going to share one of our absolute favorite ice cream treats, Fried Ice Cream!

 Surprisingly, Fried Ice Cream is very easy to make.
 The longest part of the recipe is waiting for the ice cream balls to harden.
 After that, it literally takes just minutes to prepare!